-Healthcare professionals need a marketing plan because it’s going to effectively outline what you want to attain and how you’re going to get it to achieve those business and marketing goals.
-A marketing plan should include the tactics the business will use, measure success, and who will be responsible for each task.
+Healthcare professionals need a marketing plan.
+This will effectively outline what you want to attain and how you’re going to get it to achieve those business and marketing goals.
+A marketing plan should include the tactics the business will use; it should measure success and set out who will be responsible for each task.

 How to create a healthcare marketing plan

 Creating a marketing plan requires careful thought, planning and execution.

 (By the way, for further reading, here’s a deep dive article about writing a marketing plan).

 But with these five steps, you’ll be well on your way to success.